 Step Three: Lower the heat and add balsamic vinegar to deglaze pan.

-Step Four: Add carrot, celery, and onion and sauté for 3-5 minutes until the onion starts to become translucent.
+Step Four: Add carrot, celery, onion, and garlic and sauté for 3-5 minutes until the onion starts to become translucent.
 Then, stir in the tomato paste until well combined.

 Step Five: Add parmesan rind, crushed tomatoes, and beef broth and stir until well combined.
 Add the short ribs back to the pot.
 Bring to a boil, then lower heat to a simmer, and cover.
 Let the short ribs simmer for 2-3 hours until the meat is tender.